jiya-singhal/DevOps-Cloud-Notes/Microservices_Introduction.md

 * **NoSQL (Flexible):** MongoDB, Cassandra → good for scalability.
 * Can use both = Polyglot Persistence.

-➡️ Example: Payments service may use SQL for transactions; Logging service may use NoSQL for high volume data.
+**Example: Payments service may use SQL for transactions; Logging service may use NoSQL for high volume data.**

 ---